ARTEMIS: AI-driven Robotic Triage Labeling and Emergency Medical Information System: Abstract

 \section{Abstract}

-Mass casualty incidents (MCIs) pose a formidable challenge to emergency medical services by overwhelming available resources and personnel.
-Effective victim assessment is paramount to minimizing casualties during such a crisis.
-In this paper, we introduce ARTEMIS, an AI-driven Robotic Triage Labeling and Emergency Medical Information System.
-This system comprises a deep learning model for acuity labeling that is integrated with a robot, that performs the preliminary assessment of injury severity in patients and assigns appropriate triage labels.
-Additionally, we have developed a frontend (graphical user interface) that is updated by the robots in real-time and is accessible to the first responders.
-To validate the reliability of our proposed algorithmic triage protocol, we employed an off-the-shelf robot kit equipped with sensors for vital sign acquisition.
-A controlled laboratory simulation of an MCI was conducted to assess the system's performance and effectiveness in real-world scenarios resulting in a triage-level classification accuracy of 92\%.
-This noteworthy achievement underscores the model's proficiency in discerning crucial patterns for accurate triage classification, showcasing its promising potential in healthcare applications.
+Mass casualty incidents (MCIs) pose a significant challenge to emergency medical services by overwhelming available resources and personnel.
+Effective victim assessment is key to minimizing casualties during such a crisis.
+We introduce ARTEMIS, an AI-driven Robotic Triage labeling and Emergency Medical Information System, to aid first responders in MCI events.
+It leverages speech processing, natural language processing, and deep learning to help with acuity labeling.
+This is deployed on a quadruped that performs victim localization and preliminary injury severity assessment.
+First responders access victim information through a Graphical User Interface (GUI) that is updated in real-time.
+For validation, an algorithmic triage protocol is proposed, using the Unitree Go1 quadruped.
+The robot identifies humans, interacts with them, gets vitals and information, and assigns an acuity label.
+Simulations of an MCI in software and a controlled environment outdoors were conducted.
+The system achieved a triage-level classification accuracy of over 74\% on average and 99\% for the most critical victims, i.e. level 1 acuity, outperforming state-of-the-art deep learning-based triage classification systems.
+In this paper, we showcase the potential of human-robot interaction in assisting medical personnel in MCI events.